 Anna Chua holds a Master of Arts in Spiritual Formation from Asbury Theological Seminary and is a certified Spiritual Director through the Center for Spiritual Formation in Pennsylvania.

-Though native to Kansas, Anna currently lives in northeast Nebraska where her husband is appointed in the Great Plains UMC.
+A native of Kansas, Anna currently lives in the south-central part of the state where her husband is appointed in the Great Plains UMC.
 Aside from work or study, a few things that she enjoys giving her time to are spending time with family and friends, eating a delicious meal, listening to podcasts, reading, and traveling.